 GIS encompasses a truly wide field, and Milsoft Utility Solutions understands how it has revolutionized numerous industries.
 Our unique GIS helps electric distribution utilities achieve greater efficiency, because it’s tied into an engineering circuit model, providing real-time information.
 To learn more, contact us or request a demo.

-How is GIS used in urban planning?
+How GIS is used in other industries

 Anyone who has suffered through a bad windstorm or snowstorm can appreciate the work of a talented urban planner.
 These designers of infrastructure can help keep the electricity on, the water flowing, and the internet piping the World Wide Web into property, usually through decisions made decades or more in the past.
 One of the ways they make those decisions is through detailed GIS projections.